Teun/SnappetChallenge/backlog.md

 - [x] Implement the answer repository
 - [x] Modify the layout to get rid of all the generated stuff that we don't want
 - [x] Implement the main page view so that it displays the uglified student summary grid - completely unstyled
-- [x] Apply some quick bootstrap styling to make it prettify it a little
+- [x] Apply some quick bootstrap styling to prettify it a little
 - [x] Apply default sorting to the view data

 -- Note: This is how far I actually got.
 As usual, I was too optimistic --